notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 ### Create the Redux Store

-Create a file named store.js.
-Import the `configureStore` API from Redux Toolkit.
+Create a file named store.js in our root directory.
+Import the `configureStore` from Redux Toolkit.
 We'll start by creating an empty Redux store, and exporting it:

 ```js
 import { configureStore } from '@reduxjs/toolkit';